Robotic Sleeve Gastrectomy

-In a laparascopic sleeve gastrectomy, our experienced surgeons permanently remove a large portion of the stomach and form the remaining portion into a thin tube or “sleeve.”
-This restrictive procedure reduces the stomach to about the size of a banana, which encourages weight loss by restricting the amount of food that the body can take in.
-Vertical sleeve gastrectomy also encourages weight loss by removing the part of the stomach that produces Ghrelin, the hormone that stimulates appetite.
+In a robotic sleeve gastrectomy, Dr. Brown permanently removes a large portion of the stomach.
+And, forms the remaining portion into a thin tube or “sleeve.”
+This procedure reduces the stomach to about the size of a banana, which encourages weight loss by restricting the amount of food the body can take in.
+Vertical sleeve gastrectomy also encourages weight loss by removing the part of the stomach that produces ghrelin, the hormone that stimulates appetite.
 Gastric sleeve surgeries are usually completed within one to two hours, and patients typically leave the hospital within one or two days.
 Here is an example of a robotic sleeve gastrectomy narrated by Dr. Brown.
 It’s a good example of the efficiency of the robot in that the instruments move just like he moves his hands, which results in minimal bleeding and trauma to the surrounding tissues.

 Gastric sleeve surgery is not ideal for all people who struggle with obesity.
 Some criteria must be fulfilled before a patient is approved for surgery.
 Ideal candidates are people who are:

 - Between the ages of 18 and 65

 - Morbidly obese with a BMI of 40 or higher

 - Obese with a BMI of 35 or higher and have another weight-related condition like diabetes, high cholesterol, sleep apnea, hypertension, or joint pain

 - Unsuccessful after trying multiple diet and exercise programs

 - Dedicated to maintaining the lifestyle changes that accompany the surgery